-2 Feenstra and Hanson (2003) and Acemoglu (2002) review the trade and technology literatures, respectively.
-Autor et al. (2003) analyse long-term changes in the U.S. industrial and occupational structure, documenting a link between the expansion of information technology and a rise in skill demand.
-Dissenting accounts regarding the technology-inequality link include Bernstein and Mishel (2001) and Card and DiNardo (2002).
+1 Feenstra and Hanson (2003) and Acemoglu (2002) review the trade and technology literatures, respectively.
+Autor et al. (2003) document a link between the expansion of information technology and a rise in skill demand in the U.S. Dissenting accounts regarding the technology-inequality link include Bernstein and Mishel (2001) and Card and DiNardo (2002).